Cape May County SKYWARN Spotters CMCSPOTTERS@groups.io

 on the following frequencies:

-Repeater resources available to WX2CMC SKYWARN ® are:
+Repeater resource made available to WX2CMC SKYWARN ® are:

 Cape May County Amateur Radio Club N2CMC